-Ms. Morano also played a vital role developing the Jr. Economic Club of Canada, an off-shoot organization designed to inspire Canadian youth about the importance of financial literacy and equip students with the tools to better understand money management.
+Ms. Morano also played a vital role developing the Jr. Economic Club of Canada, an off-shoot organization designed to inspire Canadian youth about the importance of financial literacy.
 In 2012 Ms. Morano founded The Voice of Hope Humanitarian Awards Gala.
-This marquee event is the first human rights gala in Canada’s capital designed to honour exceptional human rights advocates from across the Globe.
-Ms. Morano now co-chairs the event alongside Rhiannon Traill, President and CEO of the Economic Club and Lisa Lisson, President of FedEx Express Canada.
+This marquee event is the first human rights gala in Canada’s capital created to honour exceptional human rights advocates from across the globe.

-Not only is Natasha an academic, but also a seasoned equestrian.
-She is a show jumper, winning first for Canada in 2001 and has future hopes of pursuing her passion for horses.
+Not only is Natasha an academic, she is also a seasoned equestrian show jumper.
+She won first for Canada in 2001 and has future hopes of pursuing her passion for horses.
+Most recently Natasha was nominated for Businesswoman of the Year and has become a mentor for many young women in the community.